 The red berries are real vitamin C bombs and strengthen the entire immune system with this ingredient.
 Fever, coughs and colds can prevent by drinking cranberry juice regularly.
 The berry also has the property of stimulating the body’s production of acetylsalicylic acid, an anti-inflammatory compound commonly found in aspirin tablets.

 2. Cranberry Drink for cystitis

 It’s a well-known home remedy: cranberries help against cystitis – but why is that?
 The secret is antibacterial bitter substances called proanthocyanidins, which fight the strain of bacteria that usually causes bladder infections.
 They prevent these bacteria from entering the body’s cells and also prevent inflammation.
-So, cranberry drink is a great natural alternative to antibiotics for anyone who suffers from cystitis on a regular basis.
+So, cranberry drink is a great natural alternative to antibiotics for anyone who suffers from cystitis regularly.

 3. Cranberry juice for better oral hygiene